IBM/ursprung/README.md

 To build the plugin, install the Develoment Tools and the auditd and unixodbc dependencies (the instructions are for CentOS 8).
 Note that building the plugin also requires `cmake` version 3.13 or higher.
-The default version in CentOS 8 is 3.11.
+The default cmake version in CentOS 8 is 3.11.
 You can download later versions manually from [here](https://cmake.org/download/).

 ```